 • A shrunk array cell represents a program array using a single cell.
-Formally the abstraction is $\alpha(\emptyset) = \bot$ and:
+Formally the abstraction is a shrunk array cell A_s^{\sharp} abstracting $\bigcup{k=1}^n \bigcup{i \in \Delta} v_k^i$.

-$$\alpha(\{(v_1^i,\ldots,v_n^i) \mid i \in \Delta\}) = \bigcup{i=1}^n \bigcup{i \in \Delta} v_j^i .$$

 All elements of the array are thus "shrunk" together.
 We use this representation for large arrays where all that matters is the range of the stored data.

 • A record cell represents a program record (struct) using one cell for each field of the record.
+Thus our abstraction is field-sensitive.

-7.1.2 Fast implementation of abstract environments
+6.1.2 Fast Implementation of Abstract Environments

 A naive implementation of abstract environments may use an array.
 We experimented with in-place and functional arrays and found this approach very slow.
-The main reason is that least upper bound and widening operations are expensive, because they operate in time linear in the number of abstract cells; since both the number of global variables (whence of abstract cells) and the number of tests are linear in the length of the code, this yields a quadratic time behavior.
+The main reason is that abstract union \sqcup^{\sharp} operations are expensive, because they operate in time linear in the number of abstract cells; since both the number of global variables (whence of abstract cells) and the number of tests (involving the abstract union \sqcup^{\sharp}) are linear in the length of the code, this yields a quadratic time behavior.

-A simple yet interesting remark is that in most cases, least upper bound and widening operations are applied between abstract environments that are identical on almost all abstract cells: branches of tests will modify only a limited subset of the abstract cells; iterations will stabilize to a fixpoint.
+A simple yet interesting remark is that in most cases, abstract union operations are applied between abstract environments that are identical on almost all abstract cells: branches of tests modify a few abstract cells only.
 It is therefore desirable that those operations should have a complexity proportional to the number of differing cells between both abstract environments.
-We chose to implement abstract environments using functional maps implemented as balanced binary trees, with short-cut evaluation when computing the least upper bound or widening of identical subtrees [3, §6.2].
+We chose to implement abstract environments using functional maps implemented as sharable balanced binary trees, with short-cut evaluation when computing the abstract union, abstract intersection, widening or narrowing of physically identical subtrees [5, §6.2].
+An additional benefit of sharing is that it contributes to the rather light memory consumption of our analyzer.

-On a 10,000-line example we tried [3], the execution time was divided by seven, and we are confident that the execution times would have been prohibitive for the longer examples.
+On a 10,000-line example we tried [5], the execution time was divided by seven, and we are confident that the execution times would have been prohibitive for the longer examples.
+The efficiency of functional maps in the context of sophisticated static analyses has also been observed by [26] for representing first-order structures.